Pet Dentistry - Keeping your Pets' Teeth Healthy

 It can also be beneficial to have a scale and polish performed regularly to clean the teeth thoroughly.
 This is similar to the treatment we would receive from a dental hygienist.
 These are done under a short general anaesthetic as our patients won’t sit in one position for a prolonged period and we must ensure their safety and the team’s safety when in the vicinity of sharp teeth!

-We understand that many pet owners occasionally face an emergency when their pet breaks or injures a tooth and need to see a Vet Dentist.
+We understand that many pet owners occasionally face an emergency when their pet breaks or injures a tooth and need to see a vet for dental care treatments.
 We have the right equipment and tools for emergency dental work.

 Our emergency dental work is done to a high clinical standard, and the following is included (as applicable):